 her room and crying.
 When I realized how upset Sam

 I was mortified.
 Oh my God, I was subjecting Sam to

 inflicted on me.
 As a child, there were many nights I fell

-asleep crying out of insecurity.
+asleep crying out of insecurity while they fought.

-I had vowed never to put
+I vowed never to put

 intentions.
 Ashamed of myself for losing my temper,

 gave in to Judy's wish.
 What